Show runtime status and most recent log data from the journal. (N.B. cut to terminal width!!)|

-If no units are specified, show system status.
+If no units are specified, shows system status.

---all, show the status of all units (subject to limitations specified with
+--all, shows the status of all units (subject to limitations specified with

 By default, only shows 10 lines of output and ellipsizes lines to fit in the terminal window.

 journalctl --unit=NAME or journalctl --user-unit=NAME use a similar filter for messages and might be more convenient.

 sudo systemctl status influxdb

 * influxdb.service - InfluxDB is an open-source, distributed, time series database

 Loaded: loaded (/lib/systemd/system/influxdb.service; enabled; vendor preset: enabled)

 Active: active (running) since Sat 2018-12-01 19:24:27 EST; 1h 22min ago